-Assignment/Requirements & Description Percentage Due Date Reading Quizzes Students will be given 6 Reading Quizzes throughout the semester.
+Assignment/Requirements & Description Percentage Due Date Reading Quizzes Students will be given Reading Quizzes throughout the semester.
 All quizzes will be primarily multiple-choice.
 Although overlap will exist between lectures and reading, quizzes will primarily contain questions from the reading assignments.
 This is a fast-paced and academically demanding course.
 Students are strongly encouraged to stay current with the reading assignments.
-20% Every other Tuesday (see course schedule for specific dates) Case Conceptualization/Diagnosis Exercises Students will be presented with case scenarios and will work in small groups to properly assess the mental health issues in class.
-15% Every other Tuesday (see course schedule for specific dates) Mid-Term Examination The mid-term and final exams will contain questions from both reading and lecture.
+20% See course schedule for due dates Case Conceptualization/Diagnosis Exercises Students will be given Case Conceptualization/Diagnosis Exercises throughout the semester.
+Students will be presented with case scenarios and will write a diagnosis and case conceptualization report.
+20% See course schedule for due dates Mid-Term Examination The mid-term and final exams will contain questions from both reading and lecture.
 Midterm and Final exam will include discussion / diagnosis, short answer, listing, multiple choice, and matching.
-30% See assignment schedule below Final Examination The mid-term and final exams will contain questions from both reading and lecture.
+30% September 30th Final Examination The mid-term and final exams will contain questions from both reading and lecture.
 Midterm and Final exam will include discussion / diagnosis, short answer, listing, multiple choice, and matching.
-35% Per Catalog Tuesday, May 10
+Per Catalog Tuesday, December 5 th from 2-4pm